markszulc/experience-manager-learn.en/help/forms/store-and-retrieve-af-with-2fa/verify-users-with-otp.md

 ---
-title: SMS Two Factor Authentication
+title: Verify users with OTP
-description: Verify the mobile number associated with the application number using OTP
+description: Verify the mobile number associated with the application number using OTP.
 feature: integrations
 topics: adaptive forms
 audience: developer